Pine Rivers State High School: Musical

-For 40 consecutive years, Pine Rivers State High School has annually staged a musical theatre production.
+For nearly 50 years (with the exemption of 2020 due to the COVID-19 pandemic), Pine Rivers State High School has annually staged a musical theatre production.
 While the production is decided by the members of Performing Arts staff, the musical includes members of the school's students.
 After a vigorous creation period, the musical is performed to paying members of the general public.
 Pine Rivers' annual musical is held around the months of March–May, and is performed over a 3-day period of Wednesday, Friday and Saturday on its respective week, with a Matinée for local primary schools to view the Musical on Tuesday morning.
 The school boasts the reputation of never performing the same musical twice, and celebrated its unique performance standard in 2006 by staging a remake of the 'Wizard of Oz', entitled 'The Wiz', to commemorate its original performance years earlier.
 The musicals vary in theme, with the most recent, 40th production, being a rendition of Little Shop of Horrors.

 On 2 September 2016, Pine Rivers State High School announced that the 41st annual musical, would be Disney's "The Little Mermaid" which was performed in late April 2017.